ksu-cs-textbooks/cis527/content/8-final-project/02-assignment.md

 Finally, submit your writeup via Canvas and email the instructor to schedule a time for your presentation.

 {{% notice warning %}}
 Do not wait until the last minute!
-If you try to schedule a presentation on the last day of finals week, it may already be too late to get everything done in time!
+If you try to schedule a presentation on the last day of the course, it may already be too late to get everything done in time!
 {{% /notice %}}

 As with any assignment in this course, if you have any questions at all please post in the course discussion forums on Canvas.